How to get from London to Bristol by train, bus or flight.

 The average frequency per day from London to Bristol is:

-However, we recommend checking specific travel dates for your route between London and Bristol as scheduled services by bus can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route from London to Bristol as scheduled services by train or bus can vary by season or day of the week.

 These are the most popular departure and arrival points when traveling from London to Bristol:

-Direct services tend to save you time and add more convenience in getting you to Bristol as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Bristol from London.
+Direct services to Bristol tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.

 Here are some other resources that might have the information you need